redsox2002/PEMtoPPK/README.md

 ### Usage:

+1. Build the main package by running `go build main.go`
-1. Run `go run main.go convert --pem /path/to/pem --ppk /path/to/save/ppk`
+2. Run `./main.go convert --pem /path/to/pem --ppk /path/to/save/ppk`
   - `/path/to/pem` is where you have saved your `.pem` key
   - `/path/to/save/ppk` is where you want to save your `.ppk` key